 - The ‘Real’ is the physical aspect of our existence: our bodies, the material universe, and the physiological determinants experience, including basic emotions

 - The ‘Imaginary’ refers to the sub-rational and sub-linguistic phenomena of mental experience, through which we form mental impressions of sensory experience (e.g. sights, sounds, etc.).
 Together with the emotional impact with which they are associated, these ‘imaginary’ elements form the foundation of our self-image and view of our place in the world

 - The third order is that of the ‘Symbolic’, which refers to language and other social, logical and cultural codes through which we give meaning to our lives, acquire knowledge, order our activities, and structure society and our relationships within it.

-Learning the lessons from this previous paradigm shift will help telcos be more aware of how they need to adapt to the radically new paradigm – the Coordination Age – that is emerging.
-There may be only a very short window of opportunity for telcos to adjust their business models and organisations to become ‘coordinators’ of the new network- and AI-based, automation-enabling and resource-optimising services of the near future.
+Learning the lessons from this previous paradigm shift will help telcos be more aware of how they need to adapt to another new paradigm – the Coordination Age – that is emerging.
+There may be only a very short window of opportunity for telcos to adjust their business models and organisations to become ‘coordinators’ of the network- and AI-based, automation-enabling and resource-optimising services of the near future.

 - Executive Summary

 - Differing characteristics and functions of telecoms across the three ages